Foundations

 Agent A leaves a Mark upon the local space; after some local time, Agent B becomes aware of the Mark.

 Until B becomes aware, the interaction does not exist.
 There is no mark in limbo, no half-event waiting to be completed.
-The whole 6-tuple — A, B, local space, local time, mark, protocol — comes into being only at the moment of awareness.
+The whole 6-tuple — A, B, local space, local time, mark, Propagation — comes into being only at the moment of awareness.

 Awareness, not detection